AlaSQL/alasql-docs/docs/index.md

 ## Limitations

 Please be aware that AlaSQL ~~may~~ have [bugs](https://github.com/agershun/alasql/labels/Bug).
-Besides the bugs there are a number of limitations
+Besides the bugs there are a number of known limitations:

 0. AlaSQL has a (long) list of keywords that must be escaped if used for column names.
 When selecting a field named `key` please write ``` SELECT `key` FROM ... ``` instead.
 This is also the case for words like ``` `value` ```, ``` `read` ```, ``` `count` ```, ``` `by` ```, ``` `top` ```, ``` `path` ```, ``` `deleted` ```, ``` `work` ``` and ``` `offset` ```.
 Please consult the [full list of keywords](https://github.com/agershun/alasql/wiki/AlaSQL-Keywords).

 0. It is Ok with select for 1000000 records or to join two tables by 10000 records in each (You can use streaming functions to work with longer datasources - see [test/test143.js](test/test143.js)) but be aware that the workload is multiplied so selecting from more than 8 tables with just 100 rows in each will show bad performance.
 This is one of our top priorities to make better.